pepurion/aleph/content/Character/Feats.md

-Feats are are cost-free expertise that offer supplementary abilities.
+Feats are expertise that offer supplementary abilities.
 Often these are passive, but there are active ones.
 Many Feats can have requirements you must meet in order to take them.

+---
-### General Feats
+## General Feats
 These are modest, offering abilities with minimal requirements.

 | Name                      | Prerequisites                             | Abilities                                                                                                                                                                                                      |